The Japanese Friend Exchange - Find friends, penpals, language exchange, or even romance

 Q: How do you say "I love you" in Japanese?

-A: This would be "Anata o ai shite imasu" BUT be advised that the Japanese typically don't use the word for love ("ai") when talking about their feelings for someone else (not even a boyfriend, girlfriend, spouse, child, parent, etc.).
+A: This would be "Anata o ai shite imasu" (polite form) or "Anata o ai shite iru" (plain form - spoken form would be "Anata o ai shite ru") BUT be advised that the Japanese typically don't use the Japanese word for love ("ai") when talking about their feelings for someone else (not even a boyfriend, girlfriend, spouse, child, parent, etc.).
 They would typically say "Anata no koto ga suki desu" or "Anata ga daisuki desu".
 "Suki" means "like" and "daisuki" means "favorite".
-This may seem strange but this is just what they say for "I love you".
+This may seem strange but this is just what they say for "I love you" in Japanese.

 Q: How do you convert English words to Japanese or Japanese words to English?

-Q: Will you teach me all the slang and swear words?
+Q: Will you teach me Japanese swear words?

 Q: What is my name in Japanese?